Metololo/angular_first_project/README.md

 ## Description

-This purpose of these project is to put in practice everything i've learned about angular so far.
+The purpose of this project is to put in practice everything i've learned about angular so far.

 It is a very simple chair shopping website with 3 pages :